fathym-deno/atomic-icons/README.md

 deno task icons
 ```

+Make sure you add `build/` to your `.gitignore` file.
+Then, as mentioned above,
-As mentioned above, you can now use your custom icon components with ease:
+you can now use your custom icon components with ease:

 ```jsx
 import { CheckCircleIcon, ExclaimIcon, XCircleIcon } from "$atomic/mycons";